 As long as they have an appropriate AAFCO statement on the label, both dry kibble and wet food offer complete and balanced nutrition for dogs.
 Kibble is typically cheaper than canned food, can be more convenient to pack for a trip, and lends itself to use in interactive toys and puzzles.
 Wet food is, well, wetter than kibble.
 That extra water content can be beneficial if you live in a hot climate where more hydration is helpful.
 Higher water content also typically means that, compared to kibble, your dog can eat a larger portion of food while still staying within their daily calorie range.
 That potentially leaves them feeling fuller and more satisfied after a meal.
 You can always combine the best of both worlds by adding a dollop of wet food to dry kibble.
 You do you.

-Raw diets are popular with pet parents who feel it more closely mimics how dogs’ ancestors, wolves, eat, and are made up of about 70% muscle meat, 10% organ meat, 10% edible bone, 7% vegetables, and 3% seeds, nuts, and fruit.
+Raw diets are popular with pet parents who feel it more closely mimics how dogs’ ancestors, wolves, eat, and are made up of about 70 percent muscle meat, 10 percent organ meat, 10 percent edible bone, seven percent vegetables, and three percent seeds, nuts, and fruit.
 While some proponents of the original BARF (Biologically Appropriate Raw Food) diet do in fact feed their dogs bloody slabs of meat, most commercial raw dog food diets are prepared with pet parents in mind and are packaged in a user-friendly way — typically nuggets resembling burger patties that you store in the freezer, then refrigerate/defrost the correct portion overnight.